LiarPrincess/Violet/Documentation/Unimplemented.md

 - **frozen modules** — kind of ironic given that one of our modules is named Elsa and we have tons of other Disnep references.

-- **garbage collection** - we currently use Swift class instances to represent Python objects (for example: instance of `PyInt` represents `int` object in Python), which means that we use Swift ARC to manage object lifetime.
-This does not solve reference cycles, but we will ignore this… (how convenient!)
+- **garbage collection** - we create all objects without carrying about memory.
+Later, `py.destroy()` will deallocate them all.
+There is no *destroy-object-during-runtime* feature.

 - **[PEP 401 -- BDFL Retirement](https://www.python.org/dev/peps/pep-0401)** - requires variadic generics which Swift does not support.
 This means that `barry_as_FLUFL` import will not be recognized (sorry Barry…).